 7. What will the U of T parchment and transcript say?

-If the University of Toronto has been designated the lead institution, both the U of T parchment and transcript will indicate that the degree has been “awarded as a single degree under a Joint Placement arrangement with (the other institution).”
+The parchment and transcript will include the following statement “awarded as a single degree under a Joint Placement arrangement with (the other institution).”

 8. I still have questions.
 Who can help?